 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

 Using Student Loans for Off-Campus Housing

 Living off-campus can give students freedom and allows them to experience being on their own.
 However, off-campus housing comes with different costs than living in a dorm.
 Here are some things to keep in mind when using student loans to live off-campus!

 Cost of attendance

 Both federal loans from FAFSA and private loans can be used to pay for off-campus housing because it is included in the cost of attendance.
 It’s helpful to decide if you want to live on- or off-campus as soon as possible so that it can be factored into your FAFSA.
-Living off-campus raises the cost of attendance and may result in more financial aid.

 Student loan refunds

 One of the more common uses of a student loan refund is to pay for off-campus housing.
 Refunds can be used for other expenses associated with living off-campus such as utilities, groceries, and transportation.
 It’s easy to use a student loan refund!
 Once you receive the refund check, deposit the money to your bank account and pay from there.